Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 "It seems we have a divided body, and from the arguments already advanced, I think perhaps further time to consider is in order.
 If there is no dissent," she paused, looking around, "...I believe a continuance is in order; this Meeting is not ended, but we will close discussion for now.
-All attendees---you should discuss this Question among yourselves, and with the other Mothers in the camps.
+All attendees-you should discuss this Question among yourselves, and with the other Mothers in the camps.
-A consensus will present itself eventually---for now, we are adjourned."
+A consensus will present itself eventually-for now, we are adjourned."

 ---